open-component-model/.github/SECURITY.md

 **CRA Steward Contact**: `steward@linuxfoundation.org`

-**Commercial Intent**: Open Component Model software is intended for commercial use and is widely adopted in commercial contexts.
+**Commercial Intent**: Open Component Model software is designed and intended for use in commercial contexts.

 For more information, see the [NeoNephos Security Guidelines §11](https://github.com/neonephos/guidelines-development/blob/main/security-guidelines/security-guidelines.md#11-eu-cyber-resilience-act-cra-compliance).